hacktick01/war-of-leaders/README.md

 * Line of Sight: Obstacles block attacks.
 Ensure a clear path between the attacker and the target.
 * Straight Movement: Pieces can only move in straight lines (including diagonals), no curves allowed
-* Partial Movement: Players can choose to move a piece less than the full distance rolled, but any remaining movement is forfeited for that turn
-* Full Movement: If a player chooses to move a piece, they must use the entire movement distance rolled or opt for partial movement.
+* Full Movement: If a player chooses to move a piece, they must use the entire movement distance rolled or opt not to move at all
 * Free Movement Direction: Pieces can move in any straight line direction, including backward.

-**Optional Rules/Clarifications:**

-* Terrain: Consider adding rules for different terrain types (e.g., difficult terrain slows movement)
-* Special Abilities: You could give the General/King, Captains, or other pieces unique abilities

 **Remember:**